 Author(s): Ben Lee

-Publisher: (unpublished, available via Canvas)
+Publisher: (unpublished, available on the Lectures & Reading page of Canvas)

 Additional papers and online resources may be assigned.

 Students are encouraged to study together and learn from one another.
 However, you are expected to turn in your OWN work for every assignment.
 Homework assignments are NOT group projects and you should expect all assignments to be checked for similarities with others in the class, prior class assignments, and work published online.
 You should never be copying someone else's work and changing a small amount of that work, such as variable names, comments, spacing, etc. Working together is not allowed on exams.
 If you utilize online code examples then you need to cite the resource and author(s).
 You are expected to be familiar with section 4.2 of the Oregon State University Code of Conduct.

 Paying someone to complete your work is unacceptable and will result in immediate referral to the Office of Student Conduct!
 Cheating and plagiarism are not taken lightly!

 You will receive a zero on your first abuse of these rules, and in the case of shared work, the student sharing the work and the student copying the work will both receive zeros.
 In addition, the academic dishonesty charge will be documented and sent to your school's dean and the Office of Student Conduct.